SACRED SYMBOLS AND THEIR MEANINGS

 First Nations people are often accused of having a rather cavalier attitude toward death, probably, in part, due to our stoic demeanour.
 Nothing could be further from the truth.
 Native ceremonies allowed for a time of keening for the dead, but the prophetic words of a number of Elders, including the great Nimii-puu (Nez Percé) leader, Chief Joseph still resonates through most tribes.
-He said that his ancestors were not dead, but merely "living in another world."
+He said that his Ancestors were not dead, but merely "living in another world."
 In this way they would always be kept alive in present day realities.

 Moreover, they are always the first ones called to a ceremony.
 We simply accept that the essence of a person remains an integral part of everyday life even though the physical body has been returned to Mother Earth.
 The harshness of tribal survival also could not allow for extensive grieving; life had to go on.
 Therefore, it was a comfort to those who were grieving that their love-one(s) were never far away, "just living in another world."

 The Navajo have elevated sand painting to a fabulous spiritual art form.
-It is a very meticulous process were were original created only by Spirit Doctors who called upon Yeibicheii (Holy People) to help with the ceremony or healing process.
+It is a very meticulous process were were originally created only by Spirit Doctors who called upon Yeibicheii (Holy People) to help with the ceremony or healing process.
 Effortlessly, the sand would flow through his fingers creating upwards of forty paintings for one ceremony.
 At the end of the ceremony, the paintings would be destroyed.
 In some respects this was the 'sand' version of oral storytelling, as the culture of the Navajo people emerged through this sacred art form.

 SMUDGING & THE FOUR SACRED PLANTS

 Back before recorded time, in the time of spirit, ceremony and belief, Turtle Island's Indigenous people adopted four sacred plants to be used in ceremony.
 These medicines were meant to be used in prayer and for other peaceful purposes.
-When combined the smoke carried our prayers to the Ancestors.
-Today, what is often called a "Sweetgrass Ceremony" opens many gatherings, powwows, meetings, conferences anywhere people are gathered together in a good way.
+When combined the smoke carried prayers to our Ancestors.
+Today, what is often called a "Sweetgrass Ceremony" opens many gatherings, powwows, meetings, conferences, anywhere people are gathered together in a good way.
 The word 'smudge' is a bit of a slang term when describing the four plants as a group; 'smudging' means the action of fanning or pushing the smoke over you to create harmony mentally, spiritually, emotionally and physically.

 SWEETGRASS, the hair of Mother Earth and the power of emotional healing.
-It is literally is sweetgrass and often grows in dark, marshy places.
+It is literally is sweetgrass with a wonderful aroma.
+It often grows in dark, marshy places.
 It is braided to signify unity and strength.
 A single blade of grass represents an aspect of the living world, when separated it can be broken, but when braided it cannot be broken.
 When in ceremony, human hair is usually braided to signify that we are all one people and that our world vision is one of strong, united, supportive communities.
 Sweetgrass is a tangible metaphor for a unified world.
 Our task is to work towards a world community that is in harmony with itself.
 Sweetgrass soothes the emotions, calms the nerves, brings down the heart rate.
 Its perfume drops your shoulders in relaxation as you move into the rhythm of the Earth.

-CEDAR - the power of physical healing.
+CEDAR - The power of physical healing.
 It's sweet smell and healing properties are used in physical healing.
 Bathing in a cedar bath or the occasional cup of cedar tea helps to cleans the internal and external body.
 Feel its power seep into your pores.
-Feel the pulse of your heart as your body embraces its own health and wellbeing.
+Feel the pulse of your heart as your body embraces its own health and well-being.
 Line the floor of a sweatlodge with Cedar so that its sweet smell can imbue the bodies of those sitting inside.
 It is refreshing, it invigorates, it heals.

 SAGE - The power of spiritual healing.
 As the white sage (salvia apiana) wafts across your body, breathe it into your soul.
 Let your spirit find its balance with the emotions and the physical body.
 Feel its power raise your spirits, feel yourself stand taller and stronger in your own truth.
 There are holes in the spirit when it is sad, let the sage fill those holes with good thoughts and positive attitudes.